 Additional Qualifying Relative Criteria

 Even if you're still reading because your foreign exchange student somehow meets the criteria so far, there's still a few other hurdles to clear to count as a qualifying relative.
 First, you must provide more than half the student's support.
 Support includes food, education, rent, entertainment, medical care and other living expenses.
 Second, the student can't have more than the value of an exemption in income for the year, before any deductions are counted.
-As of 2013, each exemption is worth $3,900.
+For the 2017 tax year, each exemption is worth $4,050.
+However with recent tax reform, for tax years beginning with the 2018 tax year, personal exemptions have been reduced to $0.

 If the foreign exchange student doesn't count as a dependent, you might qualify to claim a charitable deduction for some of your costs.
+Claiming this deduction means that you will need to itemize rather than take the standard deduction on your tax return.
 To qualify, the student must live with you under a written agreement with a qualified organization as part of the organization's educational opportunities program; the student can't be your relative or your dependent; and the student must be a full-time student in 12th grade or lower.
 You're allowed to deduct $50 per month that the student lives with you.
 Any month that the student meets the requirements for at least 15 days counts as a full month.
+It is important to remember, however, that this is not an exchange student tax deduction.

 - Creatas/Creatas/Getty Images